adamlwgriffiths/nix-shells/npm-yarn2nix/README.md

 1. Install Yarn into a stand-alone nix-shell
 ```
-$ nix-shell '<nixpkgs>' -A yarn
+$ nix-shell '<nixpkgs>' -p yarn
 ```
 2. Add dependencies
 ```
 $ yarn add miniflare
 ```
-3. Edit package.json and add _at least_ the "name" field.
+3. Edit package.json and add **at least** the "name" field.

+Failure to do this will cause `attribute 'name' missing` errors

 4. Exit shell (`$ exit`)
 5. Edit the shell.nix and expose any required binaries from npm packages in the `mkYarnPackage` call.
 6. Open the nix-shell